-The facet of table 6 covers the acquisition, storage, management and access to the data.
+The facet of table 8 covers the acquisition, storage, management and access to the data.
 The mantra of bringing computing to the data is an important principle especially for the Internet of Things when it is often not practical as backend (clouds) needed to provide adequate computing.
 It is interesting that the HPC approach of large shared file systems using technologies like Lustre is rather different from commercial systems that use databases or HDFS.
+Can we reconcile with the Figure in Section 1?

-Analytics Algorithm/Kernel Facet of Ogres
+3.5 Analytics Algorithm/Kernel Facet of Ogres